SMerrony/aghast/docs/Automation.md

 The label `[Action.<label>]` in the Action header is used to sort the actions alphanumerically.

-To be usable by Automations, an Integration must provide an (AGHAST-internal) `Control` device type; this will receive Control settings and apply them to physical devices.
+To be usable by Automations, an Integration must accept MQTT 'commands'.

-The first line of an Action specifies the device to be controlled...
+The first line of an Action specifies the MQTT device to be controlled...
  * Topic - the MQTT address receiving the Control

 Then follow an `Execute` section with one or more lines containing Control instructions...